 With painted interior, no carpets or sound deadening, we'd throw in a couple of rubber mats and be done.
 The sole concession to comfort is a pair of exquisitely upholstered bucket seats finished in soft ox blood red leather.
 These are a recent addition and as such are still protected in their clear plastic covers for the new owner to remove.
 Anyone familiar with Fiat 1100s will instantly recognize the distictive handbrake, the dash has non functioning gauges of unknown origin.
 Switchgear all works well, with a dash mounted turn switch.
 Wiring loom and all electrics are new, with a modern fusebox for practicality.
 Completing the interior is a highly desirable alloy and wood period Peretti wheel.

 Engine is said to be the matching numbers original 103D unit, which was balanced and rebuilt several years ago.
 A single Weber carb on the original manifold provides the juice and a custom made exhaust system gets rid of the gases.
 The engine can be heard running in the video below, taken before the car was shipped to the UK.
-The gearbox is also the original unit, the cluch is new, the gear linkage requires some fettling as the owner reports selection can be tricky, recently diagnosed as worn linkage external to the box.
-This will be rectified prior to sale.
+The gearbox is also the original unit, the cluch is new.
 Original Fiat type 103D vin number is stamped on the bulkhead.
-The car comes with its original Javanese log book showing that as a 1960 103D Fiat 1100 saloon it was first registered in Jakarta in 1964.
+The car comes with its original Asian log book showing that as a 1960 103D Fiat 1100 saloon it was first registered in 1964.
 No history comes with the car and starting out as a saloon model, it was rebodied into a special at an unspecified date.
 The builder is unknown, but the quality of the work is very impressive.
 The vehicle is sold as seen and registered on the NOVA system in the UK.
 Registration for road use, if required, is the responsibility of the new owner and as such the Fiat is sold as a special for trackday, hillclimb or event use.
 With original etceterini with clear race history (if you can find one that is!) being sold for hundreds of thousands, this neat little special has a reserve set at a small fraction of that.
 As such this would make a fun weekend event car that you'd be happy to drive hard, safe in the knowledge that the running costs are diminutive.
 Estimate £58,500.
+SOLD.